jrlasak/databricks_data_engineer_associate_cert_prep/README.md

 Follow me [on Linkedin](https://www.linkedin.com/in/jrlasak/) for useful Databricks projects and tips.
 Training materials are also available on my website: [DataEngineer.wiki](http://dataengineer.wiki/)

+> **Looking for more practice?** Check out my other hands-on Databricks labs covering Delta Live Tables, table optimization, and more at [dataengineer.wiki/projects](https://dataengineer.wiki/projects/).

 ## High-Level Overview

 This lab provides hands-on practice to prepare for the Databricks Certified Data Engineer Associate exam.
 You will build a production-grade, end-to-end data pipeline using real-world scenarios and datasets.
 The exercises are designed to be completed within the Databricks Free Community Edition, allowing you to develop practical skills without any cost.